 Richard Spurlock founded Cobalt Iron five years ago with a plan to modernize backup and recovery.
-He saw that enterprises were spending too much time and money dealing with dedicated solutions, so the company delivered a solution called Adaptive Data Protection, or ADP, that provides a centralized point for managing backups and recovery across a range of popular platforms, file systems, and databases.
+He saw that enterprises were spending too much time and money dealing with dedicated solutions, so the company delivered a solution called Compass® that provides a centralized point for managing backups and recovery across a range of popular platforms, file systems, and databases.

-The key ingredient that Cobalt Iron brought to the equation – what Spurlock says differentiates ADP and makes it a unique offering in the space – is its use of analytics.
+The key ingredient that Cobalt Iron brought to the equation – what Spurlock says differentiates Compass and makes it a unique offering in the space – is its use of analytics.

 “Data protection is the largest application in the enterprise.
 It’s the most brutal.
 It touches the most systems and the most applications, and has to do the most work in the shortest period of time,” Spurlock tells IT Jungle.
 “Analytics drives all that and allows us to constantly tune and optimize the layers of the systems, the locations of the systems, and deliver the right policies and the right restore requirements and the right data when customers need it.